costinchelu/DOCS/git.md

 `git diff --staged` = shows the differences even if files are staged
 `git diff HEAD` = can show differences even if a file was staged and we've made some modifications on it after staging

+> *HEAD sometimes called tip, refers to the most recent commit, either to the trunk or to a branch.
+The trunk and each branch have their own head, though HEAD is sometimes loosely used to refer to the trunk.*

 ### REMOTES

+> *The working copy is the local copy of files from a repository, at a specific time or revision.
+All work done to the files in a repository is initially done on a working copy, hence the name.
+Conceptually, it is a sandbox.*

-`git remote add origin` *pasted_link_of_the_github_project* = adds the origin github repository to our local repository by creating a link that allows us to push or pull changes between the two
+`git remote add origin` *pasted_link_of_the_github_project* = adds the origin remote (github) repository to our local repository by creating a link that allows us to push or pull changes between the two

 (local <<--link-->> github)

-`git remote show origin` = shows info about connection of the local repository with a remote repository on another computer `git push -u origin master` = to push files of the project to github server on master branch (first time pushing on remote)
+`git remote show origin` = shows info about connection of the local repository with a remote repository on another computer `git push -u origin master` = to push files of the project to github server on master branch (first time pushing on remote) (*now master has changed to main*)
 `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git` = modify address of current remote repository (origin)

-On creating a repo, github creates a branch named master.
-So when the local master branch is up to date with the origin/master branch on github server.
+> *Copy revisions from one repository into another.
+Pull is initiated by the receiving repository, while push is initiated by the source.
+Fetch is sometimes used as a synonym for pull, or to mean a pull followed by an update.*

 `git pull` = fetch from and integrate with another repository or a local branch
 `git push` = update remote refs along with associated objects
 `git push -f origin master` = force push (even when we have merge conflicts)

 `git fetch` = getting info about new content from the remote repo (no merging into the master branch on the working machine).
 If we want to download the changes from the origin/master we can `git merge origin/master`

+> ***Pull request** = A developer asking others to merge their "pushed" changes.*

 ### STATUS